time-killer-games/xproc/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 `bool child_proc_id_is_complete(NGS_PROCID proc_id);` returns true whenever the child process indentifier specificed in the proc_id argument corresponds to a process that either previously spawned from a call to the spawn_child_proc_id() function and completed its execution, or points to a non-existent child process identifier.
-Returns false in all other cases.
+Returns false if the child process both exists and is still running.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------